 All in all, headless is probably your cup of tea if you’re looking to provide something truly authentic in and out.
 Sure, you can customize a readymade template as well, but wouldn’t it be more rational to build something unique from the get-go?

-As we’ve already mentioned, in headless platforms, the frontend and backend are separate.
-Thus, they function, are edited and updated in isolation from each other.
+As the front-end and back-end are separated in headless ecommerce, they are edited and updated in isolation from each other.

 Headless ecommerce architecture allows you to store brand product information in the backend and use APIs to move it across different platforms: store website, PWA, Amazon, smartwatch, and other sales or marketing channels.